levsero/test_embed/GUIDELINES.md

 - Prefer using Garden components to building them ourself.
 If it is possible to replace one of ours with a garden one try to do so.
 - We can always wrap garden components in our own component to override styles if needed.
 Garden should still be the base component.
 - Mandy has prepared a [design menu](https://app.goabstract.com/invitations/bcbe7a4adc99e746b51bf6a79d0b3457fa4d6c10ec61cf9891b077e2354f5dcc) for our components.
 Try to match these designs.

+### Avoid using PropTypes.object

+- Prefer to use PropTypes.shape and define the properites passed in the object
+- If the shape is shared across multiple components it can be extracted into it's own file for reuse

+### Limit the use of globals inside components

+- Try to avoid using globals from imports as we need to call `forceUpdate` to have the UI rerender when it changes
+- Globals can be passed into a component as a prop through the `mapStateToProps` object

 ## Styles